 3. Listings are full of white lies

-"Cozy," obviously means small.
+"Cozy," invariably means small.
 A convertible two bedroom can actually be a one bedroom with a tiny office.
 Apartments touted as next to Hudson Yards are decidedly in Chelsea or Hell's Kitchen.
 Perhaps listings in Duluth, Minn., bend the truth, too, but the extent of the subterfuge in a pricey market like New York is on a different scale.

 You should also be aware that landlords sometimes offer a month or two of "free rent" and then advertise the apartment at a discounted, or "net effective rent."
 But that's not exactly how it works.
 You usually get your free month at the beginning or end of the lease, and pay a higher "gross" rent for the rest of the lease.
 If you find an apartment being advertised with net effective rent, be sure to do the math and figure out the rent you'll actually pay each month.